What extra challenges does the accompanying expat partner face?

-Why being the expat partner makes such a difference
+Why does being the accompanying expat partner makes such a difference to your expat experience?

 To start with, we get labelled as ‘the trailing spouse’… We don’t like that.
 Our identity is immediately stripped from us and we are given a demeaning and disempowering label.
 We are so much more than a label.